A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Material and methods

-where \(L_0\) denotes the final epidemic size and \(W\) represents the intrinsic growth–rate constant.
-The general form of Equation~\ref{logistic_eq} highlights two key points: first, it represents a differential equation that describes logistic growth over time; and second, the rate of change (number of new cases) is a quadratic function, in the form of an inverted parabola, with respect to the cumulative number of cases.
+The general form of Equation~\ref{logistic_eq} highlights two key points: first, it represents a differential equation that describes logistic growth over time; and second, the rate of change (incidence) is a quadratic function, in the form of an inverted parabola, with respect to the cumulative number of cases.
 These two important features will provide a method for predicting the number of new cases during a given dengue outbreak.

 From a statistical perspective, the result means that the epidemic trajectory can be defined by a logistic growth curve.